GSA/idmanagement.gov/_governance/ficampolicymatrix.md

 This table provides a listing of the laws documented in the policy matrix above.
 Click on the name of a law or directive to see more details about it, and for a link to the document itself.

-{% assign sorted_laws = site.data.laws-policies-standards | sort: "published" "last" %}
+{% assign sorted_laws = site.data.laws-policies-standards | sort: "published", "last" %}

 | Document Name | Publication Date | Categories |
 | --- | --- | --- | {% for document in sorted_laws %} {% if document.type == "Law" %}